Propagation of chaos for interacting particles subject to environmental noise: Precise setting of the problem

 and the SPDE \eqref{SPDE Ito form} in It\^{o} form is

-which will be interpreted in weak form in Definition \ref{def measure-valued solution} below.
-At the rigorous level these are the equations to which the statements of Section \ref{Introduction} apply.
-Let us motivate the fact that \eqref{SDE 2} and \eqref{SPDE} correspond to \eqref{SDE 1} and \eqref{SPDE Ito form}, under Hypothesis \ref{noise}.
-This correspondence can be made rigorous but it requires (expecially for \eqref{SPDE Ito form}) proper definitions of solutions and a number of details.
-If we accept that \eqref{SDE 1} and \eqref{SPDE Ito form} are given only for interpretation ad the rigorous set-up is given by \eqref{SDE 2} and \eqref{SPDE}, an heuristic proof of their equivalence is sufficient.
-The correspondence between \eqref{SDE 1} and \eqref{SDE 2} is due to the fact that the Stratonovich integral $\int_{0}^{t}\sigma_{k}\left( X_{s}^{i,N}\right) \circ dB_{s}^{k}$ is equal to
+which will be interpreted in weak form in Definition~\ref{def measure-valued solution} below.
+At the rigorous level, these are the equations to which the statements of the \hyperref[Introduction]{Introduction} apply.
+Let us motivate the fact that \eqref{SDE 2} and \eqref{SPDE} correspond to \eqref{SDE 1} and \eqref{SPDE Ito form} under Hypothesis~\ref {noise}.
+This correspondence can be made rigorous but it requires [especially for \eqref{SPDE Ito form}] proper definitions of solutions and a number of details.
+If we accept that \eqref{SDE 1} and \eqref {SPDE Ito form} are given only for interpretation ad the rigorous setup is given by \eqref{SDE 2} and \eqref{SPDE}, an heuristic proof of their equivalence is sufficient.
+The correspondence between \eqref{SDE 1} and \eqref{SDE 2} is due to the fact that the Stratonovich integral $\int_{0}^{t}\sigma_{k} ( X_{s}^{i,N} ) \circ dB_{s}^{k}$ is equal to

-(see \cite{Ku90}) where $\left( D\sigma_{k}\cdot\sigma_{k}\right) _{i}\left( x\right) =\sum_{j=1}^{d}\sigma_{k}^{j}\left( x\right) \partial_{j} \sigma_{k}^{i}\left( x\right) $.
+(see \cite{Ku90}) where $ ( D\sigma_{k}\cdot\sigma_{k} ) _{i} ( x ) =\sum_{j=1}^{d}\sigma_{k}^{j} ( x ) \partial_{j} \sigma_{k}^{i} ( x ) $.
 This correction term vanishes thanks to the assumption

-(it is natural if we interpret $v\left( t,x\right) $ as the velocity field of an incompressible fluid) along with the assumptions on $Q$ made above.
-Indeed
+[it is natural if we interpret $v ( t,x ) $ as the velocity field of an incompressible fluid] along with the assumptions on $Q$ made above.
+Indeed,

-Therefore the Stratonovich and It\^{o} formulations coincide for the interacting particle system.
+Therefore, the Stratonovich and It\^{o} formulations coincide for the interacting particle system.

 Let us discuss now the correspondence between \eqref{SPDE Ito form} and \eqref{SPDE}.
-The Stratonovich integral $\int_{0}^{t}\mbox{div}\left( \sigma _{k}\left( x\right) \mu_{s}\right) \circ dB_{s}^{k}$ is formally equal to (one should write all terms applied to test functions)
+The Stratonovich integral $\int_{0}^{t}\operatorname{div} ( \sigma _{k} ( x ) \mu_{s} ) \circ dB_{s}^{k}$ is formally equal to (one should write all terms applied to test functions)

-(the second term, with heuristic language, is initially given by $\frac{1}{2} \int_{0}^{t}\mbox{div}\left( \sigma _{k}\left( x\right) d\left\langle \mu ,B^{k}\right\rangle _{s}\right) $ where $\left\langle \mu ,B^{k}\right\rangle _{s}$ is the mutual quadratic covariation;\ then we use again equation \eqref{SPDE Ito form} to compute $d\left\langle \mu ,B^{k}\right\rangle _{s}$ and get $d\left\langle \mu ,B^{k}\right\rangle _{s}=\mbox{div}\left( \sigma _{k}\left( x\right) \mu_{s}\right) ds$).
+[the second term, with heuristic language, is initially given by $\frac {1}{2} \int_{0}^{t}\operatorname{div} ( \sigma_{k} ( x ) \,d \langle \mu , B^{k} \rangle_{s} ) $ where $ \langle\mu , B^{k} \rangle_{s}$ is the mutual quadratic covariation; then we use again equation \eqref{SPDE Ito form} to compute $d \langle\mu ,B^{k} \rangle_{s}$ and get $d \langle\mu,B^{k} \rangle_{s}=\operatorname{div} ( \sigma _{k} ( x ) \mu_{s} ) \,ds$].
 Now we see that

 where $D\sigma_{k}\cdot\sigma_{k}$ is the vector field with components